belbert/VCVTB/README.md

 Remarks
 --------------------------

-- Until now, VCVTB v.1.0.0 is made available in this repository "As it is".
+- VCVTB v.1.0.0 is made available in this repository "As it is".
 - Feel free to take a look around, ask questions and make suggestions.

 Bert Belmans